canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 ```

 The previous example works in all modern browsers, even Edge!
 If you want to support
-older browsers, use the [traditional JavaScript bundle](#IncludingthecoreJavaScriptbundle) or one of the module loader setups (Webpack, StealJS).
+older browsers, use the [traditional JavaScript bundle](#IncludingthecoreJavaScriptbundle) or one of the module loader setups (webpack, StealJS).

 This build only includes CanJS's [can-core] and [can-infrastructure] modules.
 All modules are exported as named exports.
 For example, if you want the [can-ajax] infrastructure module, import it as follows: